nathimel/modals-effcomm/README.md

 > N. Imel and S. Steinert-Threlkeld, Modals in natural language optimize the simplicity/informativeness trade-off, in _Proceedings of Semantics and Linguistic Theory (SALT 32)_, 2022.

 The repo contains code for constructing artificial languages and measuring them for communicative efficiency.
-In particular, the codebase is organized around the following steps
+The codebase is organized around the following steps of the experiment.

 ## Setting up an experiment
 A single file specifies the parameters and filepaths for an experiment, e.g. `half_credit_literal.yml`.
 These will include: